erum-meraj/AIML-Project-Series-2/README.md

 ## Overview

-This project is a chatbot designed to assist users with inquiries related to college admission.
-The chatbot provides information on admission procedures, requirements, and deadlines, offering a seamless interaction experience for users.
+This project implements a College Admission Chatbot using the Bard API to answer user queries related to the admission process.
+The chatbot engages users in a conversation, providing information on admission procedures, requirements, and deadlines.
+The project utilizes Streamlit and the Streamlit Chat library for a user-friendly interface.

-#### 1. Admission-Related Q&A

-- Develop a chatbot capable of answering questions specifically related to college admission.

-#### 2. User Interaction

-- Implement a conversational flow that engages users in a dialogue about their admission queries.
-- Allow users to ask multiple questions in a single session for a more interactive experience.

-#### 3. Contextual Understanding

-- Enhance the chatbot's ability to understand context by retaining information from previous interactions.
-- Implement mechanisms for the chatbot to provide more personalized responses based on user history.
--
-#### 4. Error Handling and Feedback

-- Implement robust error handling to manage cases where the chatbot encounters queries it cannot answer.
-- Provide users with helpful feedback when their queries cannot be addressed, ensuring a positive user experience.

-## Dependencies
+## Requirements

 - Python 3.10
-- Gradio
-- Bard API
+- Bard API Key
+- Streamlit
+- Streamlit Chat

-## Setup Instructions
+## Setup

 1. Clone the repository.

-2. Install dependencies using `pip install -r requirements.txt`.
+2. Install dependencies.

+3. Set up the Bard API key.

+    ```python
+    os.environ["_BARD_API_KEY"] = "your_bard_api_key"
+    ```

+## Usage

+1. Run the Streamlit app.

+    ```bash
+    streamlit run main.py
+    ```

+2. Access the chatbot through the provided Streamlit interface.

+3. Enter your admission-related queries in the text input.

+4. Engage in a conversation with the chatbot, asking multiple questions if needed.

+5. View the chat history and responses displayed in the chat interface.

+## Features

+1. **Admission-Related Q&A:**
+   - The chatbot uses the Bard API to provide answers to queries related to college admission.

+2. **User Interaction:**
+   - Users can engage in a conversation with the chatbot, asking multiple questions in a single session.

+3. **Contextual Understanding:**
+   - The chatbot leverages information from previous interactions to provide more personalized responses.

+4. **Error Handling and Feedback:**
+   - Robust error handling is implemented to manage cases where the chatbot encounters queries it cannot answer.
+   - Users receive helpful feedback when their queries cannot be addressed.